 What is Dog-Assisted Therapy?

 Dog-Assisted Therapy is exactly that!
 Therapy that uses the assistance of a trained dog to achieve specific therapy goals.
-Our Dog-Assisted Therapy service uses highly trained Labradors to deliver creative ways for children to achieve their therapy goals.
+Kites Children’s Therapy offers Dog-Assisted Therapy service, with highly trained Labradors to deliver creative ways for children to achieve their therapy goals.

 Who can benefit from Dog-Assisted Therapy?